Faraday's law's of Electromagnetic induction

 Rate of change of flux linkages = Nφ/t wb/sec

-Taking derivative of right hand side we get
+Taking the derivative of the right-hand side we get

 Rate of change of flux linkages = Ndφ/dt wb/sec

-Rut according to Faraday's laws of electromagnetic induction, the rate of change of flux linkages equal to the induced emf, hence we can write
+But according to Faraday's laws of electromagnetic induction, the rate of change of flux linkages is equal to the induced emf, hence we can write

 = Ndφ/dt volt